rosarinjroy/pyne/README.md

 # pyne
-A Python one-liner tool that works similar to "perl -ne" to transform inputs line-by-line.
-Aims to replace awk scripts with simple one liners.
-You have the full capability to write any Python script.
+A Python one-liner tool that works similar to "perl -ne" (hence the name pyne, "py -ne").
+This tool filters and transforms stdin line-by-line.
+Pyne aims to replace awk scripts with simple Python one-liners.

 # Examples with numbers